Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/graph.md

         WacomServiceException
             If the graph service returns an error code

-    `link_personal_entities(self, text: str, language_code: knowledge.base.language.LocaleCode = 'en_US', auth_key: Optional[str] = None) ‑> List[knowledge.nel.base.KnowledgeGraphEntity]`
+    `link_personal_entities(self, text: str, language_code: knowledge.base.language.LocaleCode = 'en_US', auth_key: str | None = None) ‑> List[knowledge.nel.base.KnowledgeGraphEntity]`
-    :   Performs Named Entity Linking on a text.
+    :   Performs Named Entities Linking on a text.
 It only finds entities which are accessible by the user identified by the auth key.

         Parameters